RKG-3 anti-tank grenade: Iraq War

+Russo-Ukrainian War

+The RKG-3EM saw limited use during the early stages of the Donbas War with some non-modernized Ukrainian units.

-The grenade has also been seen in use by the Aerorozvidka unit of the Ukrainian military in the 2022 Russian Invasion of Ukraine.
-PJSC Mayak modifies the grenade into the RKG 1600 by changing the fuze timing and adding 3D printed fins to stabilise its flight when dropped from a commercial drone.
-Alleged footage of these being used by Ukrainian forces against Russian forces has been published officially.
-The estimated total cost is "less than $100".
+During the Russian invasion of Ukraine, the Aerorozvidka unit of the Ukrainian military in coordination with PJSC Mayak converted the grenade into drone-dropped bomblets, eventually designated as the RKG 1600 by changing the fuze timing and adding 3D printed fins to stabilise its trajectory when dropped from a commercial drone.

-Models

-RKG-3 Penetration : 125 mm RHA.
-Gross Weight: 1.07 kg.
-(2.35 lbs.)
+Baba Yaga drones can carry up to three grenades, which can penetrate the top armor of all Russian main battle tanks.
+The estimated total cost per bomblet is "less than $100".